Preserves: an Expressive Data Language

 Total order.
 As we go, we will

-incrementally specify a total order over Value
+incrementally specify a total order over Values.
+Two values of the

 same kind are compared using kind-specific rules.
 The ordering among